vitessio/website/content/en/docs/16.0/reference/vreplication/migrate.md

 ### Description

-Migrate is used to start and manage vReplication workflows for copying keyspaces and/or tables from a source Vitess cluster, to a target Vitess cluster.
+Migrate is used to start and manage VReplication workflows for copying keyspaces and/or tables from a source Vitess cluster, to a target Vitess cluster.
-This command is built off of [MoveTables](../movetables) but has been extended to work with source and target topology services.
+This command is built off of [MoveTables](../movetables) but has been extended to work with independent source and target topology services.
 It should be utilized when moving Keyspaces or Tables between two separate Vitess environments.
 Migrate is an advantageous strategy for large sharded environments for a few reasons: